uptechteam/react-native-cookbook/deployment-pipeline.md

   Error: spawnSync react-native ENOENT
   ```

-  This is because "fastlane-env" script has `react-native link` commands, so we can simply remove them.
+  This is because "fastlane-env" script has `react-native link` commands, and we can simply remove them.

   To do so, navigate to `/Users/{userName}/.config/yarn/global/node_modules/generator-rn-toolbox/generators/fastlane-env/index.js` and replace `_reactNativeLinkDependencies()` with this function: